Dylan-Thomson/LIRI/README.md

 * A preview link of the song from Spotify
 * The album that the song is from

-If no song data is found for the query, it attempts to display a default song.
+If no song name is provided it will display the results for "The Sign" by Ace of Base.

 ### movie-this
 `node liri.js movie-this <movie name>`